bitcraze/bitcraze-website/src/documentation/system/platform/cf2-expansiondecks.md

 1. SPI sharing issue, see
     <https://github.com/bitcraze/crazyflie-firmware/issues/270>
 2. Will be supported in the future, SW update
-3. The NINA esp module is connected to UART2, so if that is enabled there will be conflicts
+3. The GAP8 module is connected to UART1, so if that is enabled there will be conflicts